Read time: 3 minutes

 Answer:

 Traditional inventory planning optimizes each location independently, often using static safety stock rules and average demand forecasts.
+Every warehouse or store is treated as a silo: its inventory target is set in isolation, with no visibility on what sits upstream or downstream.

 Looking to level up your Supply Chain with AI-driven planning?